 "In the case of kava, the determination of suitable qualities is reflected by the secular experience in the Pacific.
-In this region, experience tells that noble cultivars are safe and deliver the appropriate physiological effects with no hang-over.
-However, experience with two-days cultivars, indicates that they might possibly be connected with observations of liver toxicity."
+In this region, experience tells that noble cultivars are safe and deliver the appropriate physiological effects with no hang-over."

 Dr. Vincent Lebot, "Detection of flavokavins (A, B, C) in cultivars of kava using HPTLC", 2013

 "Noble cultivars are considered by Pacific practitioners as the safest as no incidences of liver toxicity has been linked to their traditional social use."